IBM Electric

-The IBM Electric typewriters were a series of electric typewriters that IBM manufactured, starting in the mid-1930s.
+The IBM Electric were an early series of electric typewriters that IBM manufactured, starting in the mid-1930s.
 They used the conventional moving carriage and typebar mechanism, as opposed to the fixed carriage and type ball used in the IBM Selectric, introduced in 1961.
 After 1944, each model came in both "Standard" and "Executive" versions, the latter featuring proportional spacing.

 History

 The IBM Electromatic typewriter was the first electric typewriter to enjoy long-term commercial success.
 Unlike the later IBM Selectric typewriter, this typewriter model used a conventional moving carriage and typebar mechanism.

 The history of the Electromatic goes back to 1924, when the North East Electric Company received patent rights for the power roller from James Smathers.
 At that time, the company was selling electric motors, and wanted to get into the typewriter business.
 They reached an arrangement with Remington, securing a contract for 2,500 machines in 1925.
 N. E. Electric manufactured the motor and power-roller base.
 The typewriter portion was made by Remington, based on its model Number 12.
 Remington had to do little more than attach its typewriter to the base.

 All the units manufactured sold quickly and Remington wanted to continue the relationship.
-According to Darryl Rehr, in his 1997 book, "Antique Typewriters & Office Collectibles", Remington claimed ... they could sell as many as N.E.
+According to Darryl Rehr, in his 1997 book, "Antique Typewriters & Office Collectibles", Remington claimed, "... they could sell as many as N.E.
 Electric could produce."
 The insistence of N.E.
 Electric on a contract, however, came at a time when Remington was unable to make such a commitment, so the Remington Electric went out of production.

 The N. E. Electric Company then developed and produced the Electromatic, placing it on the market in 1929.
 After passing through the hands of General Motors, it became The Electromatic Typewriter Co.

 IBM acquired the assets of Electromatic Typewriters, Inc., of Rochester, N.Y. in 1933 and invested $1 million in redesigning their product and setting up service centers.
 The new IBM's Model 01 was introduced in 1935 and became the first successful electric typewriter in the U.S., according to IBM.
 Major model introductions included:

 In the 1950s, modified standard versions of the A, B, and C models were used as console typewriters or terminals on many early computers (e.g., JOHNNIAC, IBM 1620, PDP-1).
 The IBM Selectric typewriter, introduced in 1961, was easier to interface to a computer and was favored in new designs, such as the IBM 1130 computer and the IBM 1050 terminal.